 Always evaluate what went well

 Just because something has been working well for a while doesn’t mean it shouldn’t be checked to see if there’s a way to improve.
-When preparing a campaign or project there will be lots of careful planning in the run up to the finished product, but reporting on what went well afterwards is often overlooked, even though it is as crucial as what went wrong.
+When preparing a campaign or studying a clep study guide for your exam, there will be lots of careful planning in the run up to the finished product, but reporting on what went well afterwards is often overlooked, even though it is as crucial as what went wrong.
 If you need to know what worked well and what didn’t, don’t be afraid to ask your customers/audience.

 Learn to ask